brotatotes/bht-automation/bht gen 3/1 Corinthians/Chapter 11/1 Corinthians 11 14 bht.md

 # 1 Corinthians 11:14 Commentary Help Text

 ## BHT:
-Men should be uncovered while women should be covered, as nature itself suggests.
-The prevailing custom of men not having long hair reflects a universally recognized sense of propriety.
-Men with long hair appear unmanly and expose themselves to ridicule and contempt.
-It is important to prioritize nature's indications and not be influenced by the customs of other nations.
+It is clear that man was designed to be uncovered, while woman was meant to be covered, as nature's suggestion and the distinctions between the sexes imply.
+The presence of long hair on women further reinforces the practice of covering them.
+Although there are exceptions, such as the Nazarite vow, it is crucial to consider both custom and nature when discussing the proprieties of clothing the body.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "This plainly declares that man was intended to be uncovered, woman, covered."
+1. "This plainly declares that man was intended to be uncovered,—woman, covered."
-2. "When therefore we deal with the proprieties of the artificial state, of clothing the body, we must be regulated by nature’s suggestion: that which she has indicated to be left uncovered, we must so leave: that which she has covered, when we clothe the body, we must cover likewise."
+2. "When therefore we deal with the proprieties of the artificial state, of clothing the body, we must be regulated by nature's suggestion."
-3. "The Apostle (see above) makes no allusion to the customs of nations in the matter, nor is even the mention of them relevant."
+3. "That which she has covered, when we clothe the body, we must cover likewise."

 ### Jamieson-Fausset-Brown:
 1. "The fact that nature has provided woman, and not man, with long hair, proves that man was designed to be uncovered, and woman covered."